Payment Integration API for Developers

 Three Step Redirect API Documentation

-The Three Step Redirect is the preferred payment gateway API solution for customized website based payment processing.
+The Three Step Redirect is the preferred payment processing API solution for a custom website.
 Web developers programming with this integration method will significantly reduce a merchants PCI footprint without sacrificing end user look and feel.
-This payment method is required when using Verified by Visa / Mastercard SecureCode (Payer Authentication).

 Step One : Submit all transaction details to the payment gateway except the customer's sensitive payment information.
 The payment gateway will return a variable form-url.